 I am 26 years old.
-I was born in Santiago, Veraguas, Panama and I did my bachelor’s in medical technology there.
+I was born in Santiago, Veraguas, Panama, where I did my bachelor’s in medical technology.

 My bachelor’s research was about respiratory viruses, and later on, I obtained a scholarship to study a master’s program abroad from SENACYT.
 I worked for almost two years in the Cordon de Vida lab and nearly one year in Gastrolab, Panama City, Panama.

 Then I moved to Nijmegen, the Netherlands, in August 2019, where I started my master’s program in microbiology at Radboud University.
 The program includes two internships, and I did the first one on HPV research at the LSU Health Sciences Center at Shreveport, LA, United States.

 Why the name “mariano the virologist”?

 I am not a virologist, and I don’t have a specialization in virology.
 But I hope to become one.
 It is like a goal in the long term.
 This blog pretends to show it by posting personal articles and everything related to viruses.